rickgladwin/geospatial_work_tickets/README.md

   * `bundle exec rspec -f documentation` (run all specs with documentation format)

 ## Notes
-* Relationship between Ticket and Excavator has been set up as "Ticket has many Excavators", rather than "Ticket has one Excavator", since:
+* Basic API documentation has been set up based on OpenAPI v3 using swagger.
+The docs can be accessed in a browser at `<site url>/api-docs`
-  * The "belongs to" (foreign key) relationship between Excavator and Ticket loses nothing by having the Ticket set up as "has many" instead of "has one"
+* Relationship between Ticket and Excavator has been set up as "Ticket has one Excavator", rather than "Ticket has many Excavators".
+If the business logic reflected in the system were modified such that multiple Excavators were assigned to work on the same work ticket, the relationship could be modified to be "one to many".

 ## Things I would change
 * Ideally I would build any new app that would be used by multiple parties or